cmuro27/cmuro27/README.md

 - 👋 Hi, I’m César, I hold a MSc in Physics
 - 👀 I’m interested in data analysis, data science, and quantum physics
-- 💞️ I’m looking to collaborate on projects about topics related above...
+- 💞️ I’m looking to collaborate on data analysis or quantum physics projects ...
 - 📫 How to reach me by sending a message to my email cmuroc@yahoo.com.mx
 - 📝 I have some scientific publications in international physics journals about quantum physics.
 See them in my Research Gate profile [Research Gate César](https://www.researchgate.net/profile/Cesar-Muro-Cabral)